JadinLuong/explorer-jes-fvt/README.md

 ### Run Tests:

-Parameter values should be replaced with your own
+Parameter values should be replaced with your own.
+Either create environment variables listed below or create a .env file in the root directory during develpment
+Add environment-specific variables on new lines in the form of NAME=VALUE.
+For example

 ```
-USERNAME=IBMUSER \
+ZOWE_USERNAME=IBMUSER \
-PASSWORD=12345678 \
+ZOWE_PASSWORD=12345678 \
 ZOWE_JOB_NAME=ZOWESVR \
 SERVER_HOST_NAME=zosHost.com \
 SERVER_HTTPS_PORT=7554 \